 CSU IB Monitor - With the CSU IB Monitor, campuses are able to gain VIEW ONLY access into the status of integration configuration along with Synchronous and Asynchronous Integration transaction.

-Requesting CHRS environment to connect to CS environment - Guidance for production campuses on the steps to follow when requesting a non-production CHRS database connection to their own masked Campus Solutions environment.
+Requesting CHRS environment to connect to CS environment - Guidance for production campuses on the steps to follow when requesting a non-production CHRS database connection to their own masked Campus Solutions environment either for a temporary or yearly basis.

-Job Aid - Pending - Connect CS to CHRS (DB Link)
+Job Aid - Connect CS to CHRS (DB Link)

 Job Aid - Pending - Requesting a CHRS environment to connect to a CFS environment